infeo/infeo/README.md

 ### Hi there 👋

+I'm a software engineer ⌨️ and enthusiastic dancer🕺

+Trying to learn Rust from time to time.

 <!--
 **infeo/infeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.